 All is not lost if you’re on the verge of losing your license or having your insurance rates skyrocket due to traffic citations.
 There are things you can do to begin cleaning up your driving history.

-Fix any errors: After requesting a copy of your driving record, review your personal information and your citations to make sure there are no errors.
+After requesting a copy of your driving record, review your personal information and your citations to make sure there are no errors.
 If you do find incorrect information, you can request a review from your state DMV.
-In some cases you may need to schedule a hearing to dispute information on your record.
+In some cases, you may need to schedule a hearing to dispute information on your record.

-Take a class: Even if you don’t find errors, many states will permit you to take a class from a certified organization to remove points from your record.
-In general there are two types of classes you can take depending on your state's system:
+Many states will permit you to take a class from a certified organization to remove points from your record.
+In general there are two types of classes you can take depending on your state's system: classes that eliminate a single citation and classes that can improve your driving record.

-- Classes which eliminate a single citation: In Wisconsin, for example, you can take a traffic safety course scheduled within a few weeks of a citation, if you have not taken the course in the previous year.
-The course will prevent the incident from adding points to your driving record or from affecting your insurance rates.
+To eliminate a single citation, some states like Wisconsin allow you to take a traffic safety course within a few weeks of the ticket if you have not taken the course in the previous year.
+The course will prevent the incident from adding points to your driving record or affecting your insurance rates.

-- Classes which can improve your driving record: In New York, for example, you can take an accident prevention course once every three years, even if you don’t have recent violations.
-After completing the class, up to four points will be removed from your record, and your insurance rates will be reduced 10 percent for three years.
+Other states, like New York, allow you to improve your record overall by taking an accident prevention course.
+You can take the class once every three years even if you don’t have recent violations.
+After completing the course, up to four points will be removed from your record, and your insurance rates will be reduced by 10% for three years.

-As old violations drop off your record, it pays to shop around for car insurance, since you may qualify for lower rates as your record gets cleaner.
+As old violations stop getting counted, it pays to shop around for car insurance, since you may qualify for lower rates as your record gets cleaner.